Summer Undergraduate Research Fellows in Chemistry (SURF-C)

 Due to the ongoing international pandemic an in-person laboratory experience may not be available during the summer of 2021.
 We will continue to monitor the health and safety guidelines provided by Princeton University and the state of New Jersey, and the Department will make a decision later this spring regarding undergraduate access to the laboratories.

 Establishing a summer internship:

 The first step is to speak with your faculty mentor to discuss your interest in working on your research project during the summer.
-The full eight-week commitment is required and written confirmation of your arrangement should be sent to the program administrator by your faculty mentor.
+The full nine-week commitment is required and written confirmation of your arrangement should be sent to the program administrator by your faculty mentor.

 Summer plans must be in place, including all required paperwork, no later than May 1.

 Arrangements for housing are left up to the student.
 Each intern is welcome to live off campus or on campus, taking full responsibility for housing agreements and payments.